Poudingue/Vanilla-Normals-Renewed-1.12/README.md

 ## Known Bugs (on SEUS renewed 1.00)
 - Double doors do not correctly take into account direction of light (for the second door)
 - Same for Anvils, and other rotated textures
-- Very smooth suraces may be too dark when not facing the sun (Partially fixed, but some problems maybe stayed)
+- Very smooth surfaces may be too dark when not facing the sun (Partially fixed, but some problems maybe stayed)
 - Parallax behaves strangely on rotated textures (rails, for example)
 - ???